jwgsim/Master-Thesis-Research-Archive/2_Goodness-of-fit demonstration/README.md

 ### Goodness-Of-Fit Demonstration Subrepository
 This subrepository contains the necessary files for executing the goodness-of-fit (GOF) demonstration.
 More specifically, this subrepository contains:

-* `data`: A folder containing empirical data of a single network.
+* `Data`: A folder containing two empirical data files: `cov19.dat` and `not19.net`. `cov19.dat` contains co-variate information about the students in the classroom. `not19.net` contains friendship nominations between the students in the classroom.
-* `goodness-of-fit demonstration.R`: An R file.
+* `Goodness-of-fit demonstration.R`: An R-script with code for obtaining.
+Annotation.

 use r for opening and running the r script.
 Please specify directory to the data file.